 A green blanket, a green pillow, noise-canceling headphones, and an amenity kit were provided.
-The kit bag featured the distinctive Marimekko prints and contained essential inflight items, including an eyeshade, toothbrush and toothpaste, and Clarins moisturizer and lip balm.
+The kit bag featured the distinctive Marimekko prints and contained essential inflight items, including an eyeshade, toothbrush and toothpaste, Clarins moisturizer and lip balm.
 Socks, shaving kit, mouthwash, hairbrush, makeup remover wipes.

 Before takeoff, I was offered a choice of welcome drinks: orange juice, water, or Champagne.
 A small, hot towel was provided to all Business Class passengers shortly after takeoff.

-Finnair offers a Signature Menu (using local and organic foods) in Business Class, which was created by Helsinki-based Executive Chef de Cuisine of Restaurant Savoy, Kari Aihinen.
+Finnair offers a Signature Menu (using local and organic foods) in Business Class, created by Helsinki-based Executive Chef de Cuisine of Restaurant Savoy, Kari Aihinen.
 Mixed nuts were served as an amuse-bouche.
 Next, the starter and main course were both served at once on a single tray.
 The food was good, but the presentation was uninspiring.
 As a starter, I had the smoked reindeer mousse with lingonberry coulis.
 It tasted ok.
-As the main course, I choose the roasted chicken breast, sweet potato mash, broccoli, and honey mustard sauce, which tasted good.
+As the main course, I chose the roasted chicken breast, sweet potato mash, broccoli, and honey mustard sauce, which tasted good.
 Dessert was a Häagen-Dazs vanilla ice cream.
 The food was decent but not mind-blowing.

-90 minutes prior to landing, while flying over the Bay of Bengal, breakfast was served.
+Ninety minutes prior to landing, while flying over the Bay of Bengal, breakfast was served.
 It consisted of an omelet with smoked salmon, rosti potato with cream cheese, and creamy spinach.
 It was ok but again, nothing special.

 The plane had a small walk-up bar, where Business Class fliers could graze between meals.
 There was a selection of sandwiches, pastries, yogurt, ice cream, fruit, and/or chocolate.